 Site icon Tuscany Diet

-In 1891, Hermann Emil Fischer, a German chemist, Nobel Laureate in chemistry in 1902, developed a systematic method for the two-dimensional representation of molecules with chirality centers, the so-called Fischer projections or Fischer projection formulas.
+In 1891, Hermann Emil Fischer, a German chemist and Nobel Laureate in Chemistry (1902), developed a systematic method for the two-dimensional representation of molecules with chiral centers (also known as chirality centers): the so-called Fischer projections, or Fischer projection formulas.[1]

-Despite they are two-dimensional structures, Fischer projections preserve information about the stereochemistry of the molecules and, although not being a representation of how molecules might look in solution, are still widely used by biochemists to define the stereochemistry of amino acids, carbohydrates, nucleic acids, terpenes, steroids, and other molecules of biological interest.
+Although they are two-dimensional representations, Fischer projections preserve important information about the stereochemistry of molecules.[2]
+While they do not reflect the actual three-dimensional shape of molecules in solution, they are still widely used by biochemists to define the stereochemistry of amino acids, carbohydrates, nucleic acids, terpenes, steroids, and other biologically relevant molecules.[3]

 Contents